Installation

 APatch-10888-release-uninstall.zip

-After done, you can flash this .zip file via third-party Recovery's Flash function.
-APatch will be automatically removed just like Magisk.
+[username@localhost Demo] $After doing this, you can flash this .zip file via third-party Recovery's Flash function.
+APatch will be automatically removed, just like Magisk.

 TIP

-Same as Flash, adb sideload function used by Recovery provided by third-party AOSP-like ROMs is also supported.
+Just like the Flash function, the adb sideload command used by Recovery provided by third-party AOSP-based ROMs is also supported.

 Manually uninstall